cash only businesses

 Running a cash business has its advantages and disadvantages.
 Let's take a closer look at the pros and cons to help you make an informed decision:

-Pros of operating a cash-only business
+Pros of operating cash only businesses:

 Secure Payment: Cash transactions provide a sense of security as there is no risk of chargebacks or fraudulent activities associated with credit card payments.
 The immediate transfer of funds also ensures that the payment is complete and final.